Top 10 Reasons Why Assessment Validation Fails In RTOs

 Lack of proactive review

-Instead of waiting for issues to occur during the audits, RTO needs to adopt a proactive, prevalidation approach, reviewing assessment for compliance with the training package requirement before students are assessed.
+Instead of waiting for issues to occur during the audits, RTO needs to adopt a proactive, pre-validation approach, reviewing assessments for compliance with the training package requirements before students are assessed.

 Key to Success: